29 Jan, 2025

 Understanding the Needs and Objectives of a Business

 The number one responsibility of a software solution architect is to understand the business, its needs, objectives, and issues.
-With this, a good solution architect can build a solution that will align with the company’s goals and move them further.
-Their technical expertise and the ability to build relevant solutions make the architect an indispensable part of engineering teams
+By doing this, a good solution architect can build a solution that aligns with the company’s goals and moves it forward.
+Their technical expertise and ability to build relevant solutions make the architect an indispensable part of engineering teams.

 Coordinating with Stakeholders

-Technical and business teams often lack understanding regarding project vision and implementation.
+Technical and business teams often lack understanding of project vision and implementation.
 A technical team speaks the language of code, libraries, and servers.
 They are focused on the process that leads to the result.
 A business team focuses only on the result and has little understanding of the code or architecture.
-They are more into closing business needs than considering how it should be done.
-Architects are intermediates between both teams.
+They are more interested in meeting business needs than considering how to do so.
+Architects are intermediaries between both teams.
 They adapt to and balance the interests of both, cultivating collaboration and ensuring seamless execution.

 Analyzing Legacy Systems and Finding Ways for Improvements

-It’s no secret that big enterprises are afraid to look into new software solutions, considering the age of their current systems and the huge amounts of data stored in them.
-Such systems serve across company units and departments, and switching to a new solution means inevitably disrupting the work of the whole company.
+It’s no secret that big enterprises are afraid to explore new software solutions, considering the age of their current systems and the huge amounts of data stored in them.
+Such systems serve across company units and departments, and switching to a new solution inevitably disrupts the work of the whole company.
 System architects can analyze existing software, detect improvement areas, and list possible modifications that are usually implemented without process disruptions.

 Write Technical Documentation and Drawing Diagrams

-An architect must ensure the team’s and stakeholder’s clear understanding of the solution nuances.
+An architect must ensure the team and stakeholders clearly understand the solution’s nuances.
 For this, an architect writes technical documentation.
-On the one hand, it gives a better picture of what the solution will be and how it’s going to operate.
+On the one hand, it gives a better picture of the solution and how it will operate.
 On the other hand, the documentation streamlines solution implementation and drives project success.

 Supervising Software Implementation and Integration

-An architect’s key responsibility is supervising the implementation of the overall technical vision of the solution and its integration.
-Solutions architects ensure a solution smoothly fits within the enterprise architecture and fulfills the objectives.
+An architect’s key responsibility is supervising the implementation and integration of the solution’s overall technical vision.
+Solutions architects ensure that the solution smoothly fits within the enterprise architecture and fulfills the objectives.
 The architect participates in realizing planned outcomes and offers guidance throughout the development process.

 Estimating Outcomes